dexluce/gbm-psy/README.md

 ```
 docker-compose -f docker-compose.yml -f docker-compose.minio.yml -f docker-compose.jitsi.yml -f docker-compose.frontend.yml -f docker-compose.db.yml -f docker-compose.backend.yml up
 ```
+DO NOT USE IN PRODUCTION AS IS !!! .env file should be modify before each run.
+Very bad practise to put a .env in a repo.
+It's done here because the author is coding and doing the prod by himself, but in a team, this should not be done.
 ## Dependency
 You'll need Docker and docker-compose to run it.